 Required Capstone Experience

-- Students who have at least one year of paid experience in healthcare or in a health-related organization may opt to complete a capstone project at their place of work instead of an internship.
+• Students who have at least one year of paid experience in healthcare or in a health-related organization may opt to complete a pre-planned capstone project at their place of work instead of an internship.
 The required course for a capstone project is HSV 4895.
 The required application process is the same for any type of capstone experience.

-- Occasionally a student with extensive healthcare experience may decide that their future goals are best supported by completing a research project.
+• Occasionally, a student with extensive healthcare experience may decide that their future goals are best supported by completing a research project.
 The required application process is the same for any type of capstone experience.

 Internship in healthcare services (HSV 4900)

 Students completing an HSS internship integrate and apply their knowledge and abilities, as well as hone skills in preparation for employment or graduate study in a healthcare or health-related organization.
-Please watch this video about how to prepare for and apply to the required capstone experience.

 Background check information